How to declare health insurance on income tax 2022

 To make the taxpayer’s life easier at the time of the declaration, the 2022 income tax program allows the report sent by health plan operators to be imported, speeding up the completion.
 Simply select the “import health plan file” button on the Payments Made tab.

 In the case of business and co-participation plans, when the holder is only responsible for part of the total amount, the deductible portion is only the one that effectively came out of the taxpayer’s pocket.
-Third party liability value must be subtracted prior to entry on the token.
+The third party liability amount must be subtracted prior to entry on the token.

 The amounts reimbursed for medical appointments and exams are not deductible from the 2022 income tax.
 For this reason, these amounts should not appear in the item referring to the health plan, but in the item referring to the procedure itself (check the table below), also on the Payments Made tab.